hyperhq/docs.hyper.sh-hyper/GettingStarted/part_1.md

 ```

 >**A note on FIP billing**
->Resources on Hyper.sh are billed per-second, _apart from_ FIPs which cost $1 per month from the point of allocation.
+>Resources on Hyper are billed per-second, _apart from_ FIPs which cost $1 per month from the point of allocation.
 This is to prevent abuse.
 To stop you accidentally spending too much money on FIPs you will be warned by the CLI if you attempt to allocate a new FIP when you have unused FIPs still available.

 ## Inspecting the container